CodingClubUC3M/codingclubuc3m.github.io/about.md

 ## Session duration

-Initially, the sessions are scheduled for **60 minutes**, with a strong compromise to keep the duration of the session at this limit.
+The sessions are scheduled for **60 minutes**, with a strong compromise to keep the duration of the session at this limit.

 ## Session structure

 One speaker presents a topic he/she may think it is of interest using materials with reproducible code.
 Attendees follow the materials and may ask questions or doubts on the go.
-The presentation is informal and the speaker's goal is to deliver the key insights behind the code, useful tricks and common errors.
+The presentation is informal and the speaker's goal is to deliver the key insights behind the code, useful tricks and patches to common errors.

 <!--
 A possible one is: